-So part of the fear related to triple negative breast cancer (TNBC) is that once the initial treatment is over, a women isn’t getting the kind of follow-up care that her friend who is estrogen-receptor positive receives.
-Doctors have also learned that TNBC tends to be more aggressive with a higher recurrence rate.
+So part of the fear related to triple negative breast cancer (TNBC) is that once the initial treatment is over, a women isn’t getting the kind of follow-up care that, say, her friend who is estrogen-receptor positive receives.
+Doctors have also learned that TNBC tends to be more aggressive, with a higher recurrence rate.

-A recent presentation at the Miami Breast Cancer Conference by Dr. Lisa Carey, professor of medicine at the University of North Carolina, will help allay the fears of the 15% of breast cancer patients diagnosed with TNBC.
-I found Anna Azvolinsky’s summary of Dr. Carey’s presentation full of information that was new to me.
+But a 2013 presentation at the Miami Breast Cancer Conference by Dr. Lisa Carey, professor of medicine at the University of North Carolina, should help allay the fears of the 15 percent of breast cancer patients diagnosed with TNBC.
+I found Anna Azvolinsky’s summary of Dr. Carey’s presentation at CancerNetwork.com full of information that was new to me.

 Dr. Carey pointed out that most Stage I breast cancers are cured, including those that are triple negative.
 So Stage I TNBC patients should be optimistic about their chances for a cure.
 “There is no breast cancer biology that is predestined to recur,” said Dr. Carey.

 Treatment for TNBC can include the same kind of breast conserving treatment that women with other types of breast cancer receive.
 Lumpectomy with radiation or mastectomy are both good choices, and each woman can discuss with her doctors if one is better for her based on her medical history.

 Because of the aggressive nature of TNBC, some oncologists treat even small tumors with chemotherapy.
 Dr. Carey thinks that this is not always necessary.
 She believes patients with very small (less than 5 millimeter) node-negative tumors may not need chemo (while still acknowledging that there is not yet much research data on how safe it is to skip chemo).